On the Author and the Journal

 Yet there is a single point of self-knowledge which we, all of us, are able to speak truthfully, if only we will forget our vanity a moment: not indeed what we are, but rather what we strive to become.
 Then let me tell my reader what I would be.
 That will be best for the both of us: I will not be taxed beyond my power, and my reader will be left in the pleasant position of being able, from the privacy and comfort of his own home, to judge the degree to which I fall short of what are, today more than ever, exacting standards.
 I am permitted to be indiscreetly honest, and my reader discreetly diverted, and neither one of us will finish the worse for it.

 Here, then, Reader, is John Bruce Leonard as he would like to be: a man of letters, a man of the Muse—whenever she will have me—; a sometime poet, sometime draughtsman; a free spirit on occasion and on occasion a scholar; a dilettante in music and an aesthete by turns; an anti-modernist and enemy of most of what today is toted as “progress”; a lover of the noble past, a striver after a nobler future—may all this serve to mark me!

 If this abstraction proves bland to the more practical among my readers, then I spice it with a peppering more concrete.
 I am American by birth and European by election, though I bear, as all transplanted souls must, indelible sign of the soil that first nourished me.
+I work as editor and translator for Arktos Media.
 I live with my wife and my son nella bella Italia, where we make our daily attempt to live as much as we may off the land, and of art.
-I am the author of several books—one, Shepherd, now available, and several others which I am in the work of formatting.
-All interested will find further information in the “Fiction” section of my website.
+I am the author of several books, which can be accessed in the “Fiction” section of my website.